nickdnk/gatewayapi-php/readme.md

 $message1 = new SMSMessage(

-    //The message you want to send.
+    // The message you want to send.
 Include any placeholder tag strings.
     'Hello, %FIRSTNAME%!
 Your code is: %CODE%.',

     // The name of the sender as seen by the recipient.